 Using the Spyder plugin

-If Kite is installed properly, you should see a text indicator at the bottom of the Spyder window.
+If Kite is installed properly, you should see a small Kite logo at the bottom status bar of the Spyder window.
+This icon will tell you the current status of Kite.

 There are a handful of possible states Kite can be in, as described in the following table: